visainet/image-crop-in-php/README.md

 # custom-crop-image-camscaner-php
-A Responsive custom image capture from camera or webcam and you will be able to select local images,
+A Responsive custom image capture from camera or webcam and you will be able to select local images.